rscode999/cnet/README.md

 Although widely used, PyTorch has features that I found confusing.
 The most striking feature is that optimizers (or "criterions", in PyTorch language) are separate from the network.
 I thought that an optimizer, as part of the network, belongs inside the network instead of outside it.
 Another confusing feature is that PyTorch, and Tensorflow too, forces users to make custom classes to build networks instead of having pre-built network objects available.

 Using **the power of C++**, I created a neural network framework with these design goals:
 - Have the network be the central container.
-All functionality can be accessed through the network.
+All functionality can be accessed through the Network object.
 - Enable the framework to be extended using abstract classes and polymorphism
 - Use straightforward methods for network configuration
 - Implement hot-swapping capability: layers can be added, removed, or edited during training